Kyliekyler/MAGNETAR/README.md

 MODE
   0 = Adaptive Mode (Default)
-      Dynamically changing through usage (Recommended) 1 = Powesave Mode
+      Dynamically changing through usage (Recommended) 1 = Endurance Mode
       Lowering power draw by 20% to give more SOT
-  2 = Balanced Mode
+  2 = Balance Mode / Balance+ Mode
       Balancing power draw and performance stability
-  3 = Performance Mode
+  3 = Extreme Mode
-      Boosting device to accompany performance needs
-  4 = Gaming Mode
-      Boosting more and better performance stability which is suitable for gaming
+      Boosting device and better performance stability which is suitable for gaming
 ```

 - There are also modes that cannot be changed and automatically